 Earlier in 2020 I experienced a few brief moments of panic myself about mid May through July amid this COVID driven mayhem as to futures before I got a grip and realized everyone everywhere is suffering the same problems and that this ridiculous COVID circus has to shutter it's tent at some point in time.

 My chess rating also plummeted through the floor in this period and my brain was definitely impacted by what felt like a heavy wet blanket.

 I have since recovered, winning a Gameknot chess tournament in the Grand Master section in early October of 2020 and my rating has rocketed back into the top 100 players getting to no 61 by November 30th 2020.

-I can feel the sole surviving synapse is working better than before my bout with Covid-19 actually, so that has been a big unexpected plus.
+I can feel the sole surviving synapse is working better than before my bout with Covid-19, so that has been a big unexpected plus.

-The folding at home project was instrumental in our amazingly fast response here by the way - it has proven invaluable as a tool that cut around an estimated 37 years off the research cycle.
+The folding at home project has been instrumental in our amazingly fast response here by the way - it has proven invaluable as a tool that cut around an estimated 37 years off the research cycle.